Cybership-Uganda-2023/MUST.SIEM.Ansible-playbooks/README.md

 ### Wazuh-agents

-The playbook is a modified version of [wazuh-agent in the official Wazuh-Ansible repository](https://github.com/wazuh/wazuh-ansible/blob/master/playbooks/wazuh-agent.yml), and is largely unchanged, with the exception of the variables.
+The [Linux agents](/MUST.wazuh-agents-Linux.yml) playbook is a modified version of [wazuh-agent in the official Wazuh-Ansible repository](https://github.com/wazuh/wazuh-ansible/blob/master/playbooks/wazuh-agent.yml), and is largely unchanged, with the exception of the variables.

 First, `vars_files` is used to reference the variables described in [the vars directory](#variables).
 Here, the IP address variable is used to refer to the manager's address.
-Also, in the `wazuh_managers` variable, the api protocol is set to https instead of http.
+Also, in the `wazuh_managers` variable, the api protocol is set to https instead of http to (slightly) enhance security.

 Secondly, many other variables are used to set the configuration options of `/var/ossec/etc/ossec.conf` on the Wazuh manager.
 The variables used here are described in [the official Wazuh documentations Variables references](https://documentation.wazuh.com/current/deployment-options/deploying-with-ansible/reference.html#wazuh-agent).
 Since most of these apply to the extended capabilities, their functionality will be described in [the relevant chapters](#wazuh-extended-capabilities).